-Phil Stern enters his 12th year as UMBC’s head
+Phil Stern enters his 17th year as UMBC’s head women’s basketball coach.

 Stern led the Retrievers to their second-highest seeding ever in the America East Championships during the 2012-13 season, entering the tournament as the third seed, and in 2011-12 helped the Dawgs become only the second No. 5-seed to ever make it to the AEC championship game.